Are Social Security Benefits Taxable Income?

 Your Social Security income is almost never taxable and you may not need to file a tax return (your benefits would have to be unusually generous for the income to be taxable).

 If you also had income from other sources, your Social Security income will only be taxed if your combined income is more than a certain amount.
 This amount (called the "base amount") depends on your filing status, but you don't just add all of your income together and compare it to the base amount (no, it couldn't be that simple).
 There is a worksheet to figure it all out.
 This is because, even if your Social Security is taxable, only a portion of it will actually be taxed.
-The maximum amount that may be taxed is 85%.
-This is all calculated in the worksheet, or by the efile.com online tax preparation software.
+The maximum amount that may be taxed is 85% and this is all calculated by the efile.com.

 There are a few things that could make the computations even more complicated, and could make you owe a bit more or less tax on your benefits.
 These include receiving foreign income, receiving and excluding income from Series EE or Series I U.S. Savings Bonds, receiving adoption assistance from your employer, contributing to an IRA while being covered by a qualified retirement plan, and receiving Railroad Retirement Benefits.